Parishes of Guernsey

 The Bailiwick of Guernsey includes the island of Guernsey and other islands such as Alderney, Sark, Herm, Jethou, Brecqhou, and Lihou.
 Each parish was established, probably in the 11th century, as a religious area, each having its parish church.
 Administratively each parish is now administered by an elected council known as a Douzaine.

 Parishes

 The island of Guernsey is divided into ten parishes.
-The Bailiwick of Guernsey also includes the parish of Saint Anne, Alderney and the parish of Saint Peter, Sark, but these are not generally included in the enumeration of parishes as the names are not of administrative significance:
+The Bailiwick of Guernsey also includes the parish of Saint Anne, Alderney and the parish of Saint Peter, Sark, but these are not generally included in the enumeration of parishes: